convox-examples/rails/README.md

 # examples/rails

-This repository contains an example Ruby on Rails app configured for local development and deployment to Convox.
+This repository contains an example Ruby on Rails app configured for both local development and deployment to Convox.

 The following files were added/modified against a brand new Rails app: